Armando Lambruschini: Life and career

 In 1990, he was among those pardoned by President Carlos Menem, and was freed from prison and had his rank of admiral reinstated.
 He later faced civil lawsuits, and in November 1994 was ordered to pay (with Massera) $1 million to a victim whose family was abducted and murdered in 1976.

 In 1997, Italian courts tried him for crimes in absentia; and in 2003 he was accused of further cases of human rights violations.
 His advanced age, close to 80, afforded him the benefit of house arrest.
 He died on August 15, 2004.

-His 15-year-old daughter Paula was murdered in August 1978 when a bomb was planted under Lambruschini's bed by Lucila Adela Revora, a member of the Montoneros guerrillas.
+His 15-year-old daughter Paula was murdered on August 2, 1978, when a large bomb was planted in an adjacent apartment by Lucila Adela Revora, a member of the Montoneros guerrillas.
 Two neighbors also died in the explosion.